Powerball jackpot jumps to $875 million, third-largest ever

 - $632.6 million: Jan.
 5, 2022 (California, Wisconsin)

-You may want to think twice before collecting the cash option though.

-If your ticket isn’t the lucky jackpot winner, you may still have a much smaller prize to cash in.
-About one in 29 entries win some piece of the prize.
+If your ticket isn’t the lucky jackpot winner, you may still have won a much smaller prize.
+About one in 29 entries do.

 Lottery players also have a chance at a growing Mega Millions prize, which is worth an estimated $560 million after no ticket matched the winning numbers drawn Tuesday.
 The next drawing in that game is set for Friday night.